PratikSinghavi/My-Projects/MOGLIE/README.md

     |RECEIVER_EMAIL_ID | Users email ID|
     |SENDER_EMAIL_ID* | Any email id that can log in using smtplib functions|
     |SENDER_PASSWORD | Password for the SENDER_EMAIL_ID|
+* Save it as '**.env**' file, the script will throw and error if this step is not done correctly.

 Note -
 * *The Sender email id has to enable Less secure apps access using [this](https://myaccount.google.com/lesssecureapps) link.